Kitchen Insider Guides & tests for a healthier kitchen

 • Heat can speed up the breakdown of that coating (milk is heated to 65–70 degrees)

-• Those particles can end up in your milk, and therefore in your body
+• Those particles can end up in your milk—and therefore in your body

-• "PFOA-free" does not mean "PFAS-free".
+• “PFOA-free” doesn’t mean “PFAS-free.”
 There are more than 10,000 different PFAS substances

 Source: RIVM, European Commission (see sources at the bottom).

-⚠️ What surprised me most
+What surprised me most

-What exactly is PFAS?
+What is PFAS, exactly?

 Where is it found?